THE DISCIPLINARY CODE

-Procedural Fairness refers to the manner in which the disciplinary action is conducted by the employer.
+Procedural Fairness refers to the manner in which the employer conducts the disciplinary action.
 The procedural aspect of disciplinary action aims to encompass the rules of natural justice.
 Most importantly, the right to be heard.
-Procedural fairness dictates, in short, that an employee has the right:
+In short, Procedural fairness dictates that an employee has the right to:

-- To receive sufficient notice of a disciplinary hearing to allow him to adequately prepare
+- Receive sufficient notice of a disciplinary hearing to allow him to adequately prepare

 - Receive sufficient information in respect of the alleged misconduct to be able to understand and answer to the allegations

-- To be represented by a union representative (shopsteward) or co-employee
+- Be represented by a union representative (shopsteward) or co-employee

 - Hear the allegations against him and provide his version

 A disciplinary hearing is not the same as a criminal trial as an over formalistic approach is not required.
-A hearing which provides the employee with the aforementioned rights would suffice in the majority of cases unless the employer prescribes a specific disciplinary procedure, in his code of conduct, policies or contract of employment, which afford more rights to the employee.
+Thus, a hearing which provides the employee with the aforementioned rights would suffice in the majority of cases.
+However, it might not suffice if the employer prescribes a specific disciplinary procedure in his code of conduct, policies or contract of employment.
+In this case, more rights are afforded to the employee resulting in a more formal hearing.

 It is not always necessary to schedule a disciplinary hearing if the misconduct is not of a serious nature.
 If the result will only be a warning, it will be sufficient to engage the employee, inform him of the allegations against him and request reasons as to why a warning should not be issued.
 However, in the case of a repeat offender, less serious misconduct may eventually lead to dismissal if the employee has already been warned multiple times to rectify his/her behavior.
 In this instance a hearing will again be required before a dismissal may be effected.
 Regardless, for a successful dismissal, an employer has to follow the correct Disciplinary Procedures.

 If you require legal assistance with Disciplinary Procedures, Actions or hearings, take a moment to view our Labour Services